Warty17/Card_Spice/README.md

 This Balatro mod aims to add many of the ideas I come up with that I think could spice up the gameplay (hence, Card SPICE).

 This mod adds:
--15 original Jokers with custom made sprites;
+- 15 original Jokers with custom made sprites;
--3 new Decks;
+- 3 new Decks;
--A few card modifications and some Spectral Cards.
+- A few card modifications and some Spectral Cards.

 Generative AI was not at any point used in the making of the content's concept nor the art.